 Now, let’s talk about packaging.
-Riveting, right?
-No but seriously, packaging is a massive contributor to our overflowing landfills.
-It is estimated that, by the year 2020, global parcels will exceed 100 billion—*insert screaming emoji here*—and unless companies start tackling this massive problem, it’s only going to get worse.
-It’s a dang good thing that Luna + Sun only use a 100% certified compostable, non-plastic mailer, and send your goodies in a linen tote bag that is totally reusable (and totally cute, too, by the way).
+Packaging is a massive contributor to our overflowing landfills, though Luna + Sun uses a 100% certified compostable, non-plastic mailer.
+They’ll also send your gorgeous garment to you through a 100% carbon neutral shipping service, as well as in a linen tote bag that is totally reusable (and totally cute, too, by the way).

-Don’t even get us started on the founder, Teshani.
-We don’t just trust Luna + Sun for the obvious commitment to ethical and sustainable practices embedded into its very core, but also because of Teshani.
+Oh, and don’t even get us started on Luna + Sun’s founder, Teshani.
+We don’t just trust the team’s obvious commitment to ethical and sustainable practices, but also because of Teshani.
 When Teshani says that she wants Luna + Sun to be driven by her customer base, she completely means it, and we know she’s willing to do everything in her power to give her customers the best shopping experience she possibly can.
-You go, girlfriend.

-Basically, Luna + Sun is a thriving new clothing company doing everything they can to ensure everybody in their supply chain, from the wonderful garment workers to you, the super awesome conscious consumer, is happy.
-Teshani and the fabulous Luna + Sun team are joining the fight to re-write what it means to do fashion, and with our ongoing support, we can help them do so.
+Basically, Luna + Sun is a thriving ethical clothing company doing everything they can to ensure everybody in their supply chain, from the garment workers to the environment to you, the incredible conscious consumer, is happy.

 Want to know where Luna + Sun sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.